 Dealing With Criticism When Sleep Training

-In my line of work, I obviously see this issue arise again and again when it comes to how parents choose to handle sleep in their household.
-So, what do you do when that seemingly well-meaning advice and opinions from friends, family, (and strangers) make you question your parenting?
+In my line of work, I obviously see this issue arise again and again when it comes to how parents choose to handle their child’s sleep.
+So, what do you do when that seemingly well-meaning advice and opinions from friends, family, (and strangers) make you question your parenting decisions?
 How can you politely and graciously tell those people “thanks but no thanks” when it comes to your position on sleep?

 Like all parenting decisions, you have to make the choice that feels best for you and your family.
 Others don’t necessarily have to agree, but they most definitely have to respect it.
-You might say something like,
+When confronted with criticism about your decision to sleep train, you might say something like,

 “Thank you for sharing your insight with me.
-However, [spouse/partner/family member] and I have decided to prioritize sleep for the sake of our baby’s health & happiness, the quality of our relationship, and the betterment of our family unit.
+However, [spouse/partner/family member] and I have carefully made this decision for the sake of our baby’s health & happiness, the quality of our relationship, and the betterment of our family unit.
 While you may not agree with our decision, we would appreciate your support.”

 For those very passionate about the topic, you can also add,

 “I understand your point of view and am so glad that [their way of doing things] is working for your family.
 I will most definitely circle back if I have any questions.